PeyratGit/PeyratGit/README.md

 - 📫 How to reach me **peyrat.clement@gmail.com**

-- 🖥️ I'm currently working on a Pokedex website.
+- 🖥️ I'm currently working on a Pokedex website and a Note taking website.

 <h3 align="left">Connect with me:</h3>
 <p align="left">